Last updated : 15th November 2015

 A great episode that invites the audience to sympathise with the killer.

-Indeed Ian McDiarmud is excellent as the unfortunate, unhinged Mickey.
-And so is Marjorie Yates as his nerve-racked, put-upon sister.
+Indeed Ian McDiarmud - here in one of his earliest television roles - is excellent as the unfortunate, unhinged Mickey.
+As is Marjorie Yates playing his nerve-racked, put-upon sister.
 Some great drama from both actors, with the script really giving us an insight into Mickey's character - very unusual for this series.

 There is some levity, though: the explosives demonstration scene is great fun - Shaun Curry blatantly overplaying the Sergeant-Major bit to perfection!
 The scene of Bodie, Doyle and Cowley utterly exhausted when they finally reach Mickey's flat is grimly funny given the task at hand.